parrt/msds692/hw/server.md

 In response to a POST, the method should pull out the `ticker` form value and do the same functionality as your previous `history` function.
 You can search for [How to obtain values of request variables using Python and Flask](https://www.google.com/#q=How+to+obtain+values+of+request+variables+using+Python+and+Flask), to get some help.

-You can test this from the commandline:
+You can test POST from the commandline with `curl` and `--data` option:

 ```bash
 $ curl --data "ticker=TSLA" http://parrt.pythonanywhere.com/history